 - Per AB 266, the expiration date of green decals was extended to January 1, 2019

-Yellow decals were issued to early models of qualifying hybrid vehicles.
+Yellow decals were issued to early models of qualifying hybrid vehicles and are different from the yellow decals issued in 2022.
 The California legislature limited the time of this early hybrid vehicle program to help promote and encourage the development and rapid adoption of hybrid technologies.
 These decals were limited to the first 85,000 qualified applicants and are no longer valid.
 These vehicles cannot qualify for any other type of Clean Air Vehicle decal.

 - This law was initially enacted in 2004 (AB 2628) with an original expiration date of January 1, 2008